ScorchingShade/Vulnerous/README.md

 ## Getting Started
 > The best thing about vulnerous is its simplicity and ease of use.
 You don't have to understand a lot of tools and networking to generate reports!
 This is a true chill dream!!

+The Vulnerous source code is written in Bash script.
+It easy enough to understand and contributions to the script are always welcome.

+A snippet of the script is shown below:
 ```bash
 PRIV_IP_ADDR=`hostname -I | awk '{print $1}'`
 ```